Lancekc83/Eynzo/README.md

 First of all Openpilot is an L2 driving agent.
 Thinking of it as L5 or selfdriving is foolish.
 This will save you some frustration later on.
 OP is just a glorified ADAS - for now.
 For best results in a fast traffic scennario always "hold the wheel"  and let OP do the work.
-Stop and go  or slow traffic, that's  the time you drive chill.
+Stop and go  or slow traffic, that's  the time you drive chill. https://www.youtube.com/c/EisenheimOpenpilot No hands on my videos is just for dramatic effects,  I usually drive with my hands touching the wheel and pressing gas ( fast traffic )